top of page

 Amasa Saunders

 A bold and restless entrepreneur, my great-grandfather decided not to let the captain get away with it.
-He led a mutiny, and the passengers raided the food captain's ill-gotten supplies (he seemed to be quite an entrepreneur himself!).
+He led a mutiny, and the passengers raided the captain's ill-gotten supplies (he seemed to be quite an entrepreneur himself!).

 Each passenger took custody of some of their rightful provisions.
 What did my great-grandfather liberate from the captain's stash?
 He took a wheel of cheese back to his quarters.